-Buying a lathe is not very expensive but it takes space to store.
+Buying a lathe is not very expensive, but it takes space to store.
 That was the reason to build that jig.
-It’s easy to store and it uses my router table top.
-The square log pictured below was an another reason that I built this jig.
+It’s easy to store, and it uses my router table-top.
+The square log pictured below was another reason that I built this jig.

-I then prepared the wood which was a scrap, pressure treated fence wood, I cut it to length and width and sanded down with my orbital sander.
-I also cut dadoes for the alumiunium profiles.
-I used my self centering drill bit to drill the holes.
+I then prepared the wood which was a scrap, pressure treated fence leftovers, I cut it to length and width and sanded down with my orbital sander.
+I also cut dadoes for the aluminium profiles and used my self-centering drill bit to drill the holes.

 The jig itself works pretty good!
 It’s fairly inexpensive to build and quite suitable for my needs.
-It’s also safe to use – there is some kickback from the router but nothing too powerful that I can’t handle with.
+It’s also safe to use – there is some kickback from the router but nothing too powerful that I can’t handle.